camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/camunda-cycle/chapters/10-installation/10-configuration-distro.html.md

 ### Exchange the database

-To exchange the preconfigured H2 database with your own, e.g. Oracle, you have to do the following:
+To exchange the preconfigured H2 database with your own, e.g., Oracle, you have to do the following:

 1. Copy your JDBC database driver JAR file to `$TOMCAT_HOME/lib`.
 2. Open `$TOMCAT_HOME/webapps/cycle/META-INF/context.xml` and edit the properties of the `jdbc/CycleDS` datasource definition.